 Composer, arranger, saxophonist/reed player Shannon Baker made the move from warm Tampa, FL to the New York City area in 2009.
 Since her move, she has performed in several different ensembles in the city while also writing inventive, original music for various instrumentations.
 Her compositions/arrangements have been performed by her co-lead jazz orchestra, Bernie Williams and the William Paterson Jazz Orchestra, and the University of North Florida’s top jazz ensemble.
 Baker graduated with a BM in Jazz Performance from the University of North Florida and earned an MM in Jazz Arranging from William Paterson University.
 Over the years, her teachers have included Jim McNeely, Bunky Green, Rich DeRosa, Laura Dwyer, and Rich Perry.

-Also check out clips from our performances:
+Check out some clips from our live performances!

 Dawn's Rise (Erica Seguine) (2012).
 Steve Kortyka- Clarinet Soloist.